Simple-Configuration-Server/simple-configuration-server/.github/ISSUE_TEMPLATE/Feature.md

+---
+name: Feature Request
+about: Request a new feature to be added to the software
+labels: feature, new
+assignees: tom-brouwer
+---
 # Feature Request
 _Note: Please see CONTRIBUTING.md before you submit a feature request.
 Never submit requests for (1) Features that do not relate to the core of the SCS, and